mamadou-niakate/mamadou-niakate/README.md

 ### Hi there 👋
 I am Mamadou Niakaté, student in Computer science applied to business management specializing in Software Engineering for the Web.
-I am apprentice Quality Engineer at <a href="https://www.3ds.com/">
+I am apprentice Quality Engineer at <a href="https://www.3ds.com/" target="_blank">
     Dassault Systèmes
   </a>.
 <!--